CO2-rich protoplanetary discs as a probe of dust radial drift & trapping: Discussion

 \subsubsection{Interpreting \ce{CO2}/\ce{H2O}}

-Since in smooth discs, both \ce{H2O} and \ce{CO2} are delivered efficiently by dust to the inner disc, but water is accreted onto the star faster, the \ce{CO2}/\ce{H2O} ratio tends to be enhanced by radial drift on timescales $0.5-1\,\mathrm{Myr}$ \citep{Mah_2023} before declining back towards a baseline.
-Therefore, even smooth, drift-dominated discs can produce \ce{CO2}-dominated spectra when observed on Myr timescales (assuming a solar mass star and $\alpha \sim 10^{-3}$), as shown by the reasonable agreement between our model and the observations of CX Tau \citep{Vlasblom_2024b} when using the estimate from the \ce{^13CO2} isotopologue.
+In smooth discs, both \ce{H2O} and \ce{CO2} are delivered efficiently by dust to the inner disc, but water is accreted onto the star faster.
+Therefore, the \ce{CO2}/\ce{H2O} ratio tends to be enhanced by radial drift on timescales $0.5-1\,\mathrm{Myr}$ \citep{Mah_2023} before declining back towards a baseline.
+Thus, even smooth, drift-dominated discs can produce \ce{CO2}-dominated spectra when observed on Myr timescales (assuming a solar mass star and $\alpha \sim 10^{-3}$), as shown by the reasonable agreement between our model and the observations of CX Tau \citep{Vlasblom_2024b} when using the estimate from the \ce{^13CO2} isotopologue.
 In this picture of sequential delivery as a result of drift, more \ce{H2O}-rich spectra may represent discs that are younger or undergoing slower evolution (e.g. Scenario 2).
 Relatively more evolved sources should show weaker \ce{H2O} emission while the \ce{CO2} has not yet declined, allowing clearer identification of weak \ce{CO2} features that typify \ce{CO2}-dominated discs.

 We also found that dust trapping tends to enhance \ce{CO2}/\ce{H2O}.
-Since the \ce{H2O} is accreted onto the star faster than \ce{CO2}, the best way to achieve this on Myr timescales is to have interrupted the delivery of \ce{H2O} early enough for it to have all accreted, but late enough to still allow plenty of \ce{CO2} to have been delivered.
+As the \ce{H2O} is accreted onto the star faster than \ce{CO2}, the best way to achieve this on Myr timescales is to have interrupted the delivery of \ce{H2O} early enough for it to have all accreted, but late enough to still allow plenty of \ce{CO2} to have been delivered.
 Consequently, traps at 10s au (which still let the early drift phase happen but do not leak much dust and ice at later times and therefore cannot replenish the accreted water) are more effective at enhancing \ce{CO2}/\ce{H2O} than traps at small radii.
-However, one special exception is where the the trap lies between the snowlines of \ce{H2O} and \ce{CO2} in which case \ce{CO2} arrives unimpeded to the inner disc, while almost no dust can reach the water snowline.
+However, one special exception is where the trap lies between the snow lines of \ce{H2O} and \ce{CO2} in which case \ce{CO2} arrives unimpeded to the inner disc, while almost no dust can reach the water snow line.

 Different discs also show variations in the temperatures and emitting areas which potentially point towards a difference in the 2D thermochemical structures of their inner regions.
 One way in which the inner disc structure can be altered such as to affect the MIR spectrum is with to the presence of a deep gas cavity, unresolved in the ALMA observations \citep{Vlasblom_2024}.
 While small cavities can increase the emitting area due to the heated inner wall, cavities of a few AU in size reduce the area over which the disc is hot enough to desorb ices and also form molecules through gas phase reactions; this tends to enhance the \ce{CO2} line strengths relative to those of \ce{H2O}.
 However, the impact on retrievable column densities was not explored, and these may be more weakly affected if the visible column density is a weak function of radius as in Fig\,\ref{fig:exampleSpectrum}.
 While cavities nevertheless remain a viable option, our models suggest an alternative route to producing \ce{CO2}-dominated spectra; future high-spatial-resolution submillimetre observations would help to distinguish the two scenarios.